uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 How many possible routes are there for the larger example you have generated?
 How is this related to permutation sort, and factorials?
 How long would it take to calculate the shortest route in your map, assuming the computer can check 1 billion (1,000,000,000) possible routes per second?
-(i.e. it can check one route per nanosecond) What can you conclude about the cost of this algorithm?
+(i.e. it can check one route per nanosecond).
+What can you conclude about the cost of this algorithm?
 Would this be a good way for the cray fisher to decide which path to take?

 {comment I have considered getting them to pick a random number between 50 - 100, and to do the calculation for that as well, to increase personalisation.
 Although would this be too much work to expect of them to have to do this calculation twice?
 I really think it’d be best to do this though.}